AP source: NHL to withdraw from Olympics after COVID surge

 The NHL will withdraw from the Winter Olympics after the regular-season schedule was disrupted by coronavirus outbreaks, a person with direct knowledge of the decision told The Associated Press on Tuesday.

-The person spoke to the AP on condition of anonymity because an announcement had yet to be made on the NHL pulling out of Beijing.
-The league informed the players' association on Tuesday that it was retaining its right to withdraw from Olympic participation because there was a material disruption to the season, and the union was not going to dispute the decision, the person said.
+The person spoke to the AP on condition of anonymity because the announcement had yet to be made on the NHL pulling out of Beijing.
+The NHL informed the NHLPA on Tuesday that it was retaining its right to withdraw from Olympic participation because there was a material disruption to the season, the person said.
+The NHLPA was not going to dispute the decision.

 An announcement was expected Wednesday.